nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 ## Check Services Interaction ##

-If at the end of the triage journey an onward referral is required, the EMS invokes a `$check-services` operation on a Directory of Services (DOS).
+If at the end of the triage journey an onward referral is required, the EMS invokes a `$check-services` operation on a Directory Service.
 The `$check-services` operation references the generic `ReferralRequest` obtained as part of the triage outcome (chief concern, next activity and acuity).

-The DOS uses the `ReferralRequest` and other IN parameters to find a specific set of nearby services which can meet the need identified in the triage outcome.
+The Directory Service uses the `ReferralRequest` and other IN parameters to find a specific set of  services which can meet the need identified in the triage outcome.

-The DOS returns a bundle of `HealthcareService` resources.
+The Directory Service returns a bundle of `HealthcareService` resources.

 ![Diagram showing interaction between the EMS and the Directory of Services](images/solution/check-services-interaction.png "Diagram showing interaction between the EMS and the Directory of Services")